TobiasPleyer/blog/content/post55_monadic_computations_in_python.rst

     $ cd example_git_repo
     $ python ../branching_example.py
-    Final result: Right None
+    Final result: Right 3
     == INFO ==
+    Command run: git branch
+    * master

     Command run: echo 'action for master'
     action for master

     Command run: echo 'command independent of previous commands' command independent of previous commands

+    Command run: echo master
+    master

+    Command run: git tag | wc -l
+    3

+    Command run: /bin/zsh -c 'for i in {1..3}; do; echo 'Branch!'; done' Branch!
+    Branch!
+    Branch!

+    $ git tag newTag
     $ git checkout -b other_branch
     Switched to a new branch 'other_branch'
     $ python ../branching_example.py
-    Final result: Right None
+    Final result: Right 4
     == INFO ==
+    Command run: git branch
+      master
+    * other_branch

     Command run: echo 'Other action'
     Other action

     Command run: echo 'command independent of previous commands' command independent of previous commands

+    Command run: echo other_branch
+    other_branch

+    Command run: git tag | wc -l
+    4

+    Command run: /bin/zsh -c 'for i in {1..4}; do; echo 'Branch!'; done' Branch!
+    Branch!
+    Branch!
+    Branch!

 As the example shows the monad's bind syntax can be used to change the code execution path easily and readable.
+The variables bound by lambdas will remain visible to all follow up actions!
 If more sophisticated decision making is required that can't be done with the limited lambda syntax in Python we can simply define a helper function to do the job.

-This kind of behavior is much harder to reproduce with our simple hand-written for-loop implementation and would drastically decrease readability.
+**Challenge:** Try to reproduce that kind of behavior with a hand-written solution!

 Summary
 =======